Biddlestone Chapel

 Biddlestone Chapel is a redundant Roman Catholic chapel in Biddlestone, Northumberland, England.
-It is recorded in the National Heritage List for England as a designated Grade II* listed building.
-Between 1196 and 2025 the Chapel was cared for by the Historic Chapels Trust (HCT).
-As the Historic Chapel Trust wound up its operations in 2025, Biddlestone Chapel was transferred to The Friends of Friendless Churches, a national charity looking after over 70 historic places of worship acorss England and Wales.
+It is recorded in the National Heritage List for England as a Grade II* listed building.
 The lower parts of the structure, a former pele tower, are designated as a Scheduled Monument.
 The chapel is located on the slopes of the Cheviot Hills in the Northumberland National Park.

 History

 Biddlestone Chapel was built in or about 1820 for the Roman Catholic Selby family of Biddlestone Hall, the architect probably being John Dobson who designed the now demolished Selby mansion in a severe Greek Revival style.
 It is constructed on the site of a 13th-century pele tower, which was attached to the hall, and incorporates some of its fabric.
 Alterations were made to the interior of the chapel in 1862 by William Selby.
 The Biddlestone estate was sold in 1914, and the chapel became the responsibility of the Diocese of Hexham and Newcastle.
 During the Second World War the basement was converted into an air raid shelter.
 The chapel became redundant in 1992, and transferred to the ownership of Historic Chapels Trust in 1996.
 The Trust carried out a programme of restoration and repair in 2008.
 The rest of the hall was demolished circa 1960.

+Since 2008 the Chapel has been in the care of the Historic Chapels Trust (HCT).
+As the Historic Chapels Trust wound up its operations in 2025, Biddlestone Chapel was transferred to the Friends of Friendless Churches, a national charity looking after over 70 historic places of worship across England and Wales.